CenturyLinkCloud/PublicKB/Release Notes/2016/2016-03-15-cloud-platform-release-notes.md

 * __We Have Containers!__

-	CenturyLink Cloud now offers turn-key installations of Kubernetes, the open source Container Orchestration System.
+	Lumen Cloud now offers turn-key installations of Kubernetes, the open source Container Orchestration System.
 For more information, [please refer to this blog post](https://www.ctl.io/blog/post/kubernetes-on-centurylink-cloud/).

 * __AppFog Diego Beta Release.__